rbreaves/kinto/README.md

 - IBus*
 - Fedora/RHEL/Manjaro/Arch/Debian/Ubuntu based distro 16.04+

-- Windows 10 & WSL is now supported
-- WSL Ubuntu edition (you can modify windows/kinto.ahk to support more)
-- Powershell - run as Administrator (for install)
-- Chocolatey (for install)
-- Python (for install)
-- Autohotkey

 Binary is included and will be installed, but you can also compile kintox11.c on your system.
 You will need to compile and install json-c first as its libraries will be required to compile and run the program.

 *IBus is needed to support wordwise during browser app usage as the keymap will need to change slightly depending if the cursor/caret is on screen waiting for input.
 Setup.py will set it but you can manually set it as well or check your current Input Method.